Ben Tobin: Philanthropy

 Tobin was a major benefactor to Jewish philanthropies: he was a founder of Mount Sinai Hospital in Miami Beach, Florida, the State of Israel Bond Organizations (who awarded him the Freedom Medal of Israel by the State of Israel Bonds Organization); and was a fellow of Brandeis University in Waltham, Massachusetts (where a dormitory bears his name).
 He was also the founder of the Jewish Federation of South Broward and Temple Beth El in Hollywood, where he was a member.
 He founded the Ben Tobin Foundation which was a major benefactor to Channel 2 WPBT, Miami-Dade County's public television station, and to the Lowe Art Museum at the University of Miami in Coral Gables, Florida.

 Personal life

-He was married to Jeanette Tobin having two children Herbert Tobin, Steven Tobin and then to Iris Maxwell having a daughter Benita Tobin Anderson.
-He died on June 7, 1996 at his home in Hollywood, Florida.
+He was married to Jeanette Tobin having two children Herbert Tobin, Steven Tobin and then to Iris Maxwell, Miss Miami Beach 1953 and WCKT Miami Romper Room TV Show Host, having a daughter Benita Tobin Anderson.
+He died on June 7, 1996, at his home in Hollywood, Florida.